kiesraad/eml2sql/README.md

  * sbmeta: stembureau metadata pivoted to one row per stembureau
  * uniaffili: one line per affiliation, and its (aff)id
  * .. more to come ..

+# CSV generation
+The SQLite database can be used to generate CSV output in the format that verkiezingsuitslagen.nl needs.
+Use the following SQL scripts for this
+purpose:

+ * tk-and-ps2script: does Tweede Kamer, multi-kieskring Provinciale Staten and Eerste kamer elections
+ * ps1script: Single kieskring elections

+Then there is a script that generates votingbureau (stembureau) level
+output:

+ * gsbscript

 # Documents